 During your first year in midshipman training you’ll be introduced to the Regiment and to key books on the commandant’s suggested reading list, such as Golden Stripes: Leadership on the High Seas, by Capt.
 VS Parani.
 You’ll be inspired by guest speakers and learn ethics from Maine Maritime faculty.

 Midshipman training starts with a week of indoctrination and training known as Regimental Preparatory Training (RPT).
 During this time you are referred to as a Midshipmen Under Guidance (MUG) and are taught and guided by Midshipman Training Officers (MTOs) who are tasked with facilitating your transition into an honorable midshipman.
-You’ll conclude this intensive week of training with the customary Ship Jump, which involves jumping off the stern of the training ship.

 After RPT you’ll begin your classes while continuing to be taught and guided by your training cadre through MUG Month.
 At the conclusion of this intense, focused training period you and other MUGs will take the Oath of Midshipmen at the Regimental Induction Ceremony and be recognized as a 4th Class (4/C) midshipman.
 You’ll complete a summer training program at sea after your 4/C year.